Springerle/py-generic-project/docs/installing.rst

 which the *Python Launcher* is registered for.
 On POSIX systems, ``chmod +x`` the file to make it executable.

-See `PEP 441`_ for a formal description of the underlying mechanics and all the details.
+See `PEP 441`_  and :ref:`build-zipapps` for a formal description of the underlying mechanics and all the details.

 .. _`PEX files`: https://youtu.be/NmpnGhRwsu0
 .. _`PEP 441`: https://www.python.org/dev/peps/pep-0441/